adrians/meta-amateurradio/README.md

 connection, you might want to install `ntpdate` (from the `meta-networking` layer).

+* On the "dunfell" release, building CubicSDR fails due to the wxwidgets library not being detected by cmake.
+You need to cherrypick [this](http://cgit.openembedded.org/meta-openembedded/commit/?id=7219c72141c2c5c902232dfba590fd85954f2aae) commit on the `meta-openembedded/meta-oe` layer before attempting to build CubicSDR.

 * Some packages (WSJT-X, JS8Call) depend on fortran libraries, but the fortran runtime is not enabled by default in the yocto project.
 You'll need to add the following line to the `conf/local.conf` file: